Submitting bug reports ↩

 Bugs in extensions are the responsibility of the extension’s developer, and must be reported through a different channel.

-• In the case of extensions acquired through the Extension Store, please submit a bug report in the forum.
+- In the case of extensions acquired through the Extension Store, please submit a bug report on the Robofont Discord server.

 Bugs in your own code